maikotrindade/maikotrindade.github.io/_posts/2018-07-26-solidity-travis-ci-with-truffle.markdown

 ### Truffle with Travis CI
 Firstly, as prerequisite you should follow the Travis CI docs in order to integrate your Github project with Travis.
-Then add the following chunk of your into you `.travis.yml`:
+Then add the following chunk of code into your `.travis.yml`:

 <script src="https://gist.github.com/maikotrindade/2d544de08215085abfbba59ce3378a2c.js"></script>